docks-app/docks/README.md

 A styleguide is a collection of your application’s visual and programmatic patterns.

-Docks supports patterns for JavaScript, CoffeeScript, Sass, SCSS, Less, ERB, and Haml.
+Docks supports patterns for JavaScript, CoffeeScript, Sass, Less, Stylus, ERB, Slim, and Haml.

 ## Installation